djlindholm/wordclock/README.md

 Word Clock

 A clock displaying the current time in words.
-Uses LED arrays behind stenciled letters to display the correct words.
+A microcontroller manages LEDs that light up the appropriate letters to generate the current time.
 Based off of http://jamesbastow.com/wiki/Antelope